westerndigitalcorporation/libzbc/README.md

 Each test outputs a log file in the `test/log` directory.
 These files can be consulted in case of a failed test to identify the reason for the test failure.

-## Building rpm packages
+## Building RPM packages

-The following command will build redistributable rpm packages.
+The *rpm* and *rpmbuild* utilities are necessary to build *libzbc* RPM packages.
+Once these utilities are installed, the RPM packages can be built using the following command.

 ```
+$ sh ./autogen.sh
+$ ./configure
 $ make rpm
 ```

+Five RPM packages are built:
+* A binary package providing *libzbc* library, tools, documentation and license files.
+* A source RPM package
+* A *debuginfo* RPM package and a *debugsource* RPM package
-Three rpm packages are built: a binary package providing the library and executable tools, a development package providing *libzbc* header files and a source package.
-The source package can be used to build the binary and development rpm packages outside of *libzbc* source tree using the following command.
+* A development package providing the library header files

+The source RPM package can be used to build the binary and debug RPM packages outside of *libzbc* source tree using the following command.

 ```
 $ rpmbuild --rebuild libzbc-<version>.src.rpm